A Story of Humanity’s Unconditional Creativity

 The exhibition, the largest retrospective of Lillhagen’s art to date, showcases around 300 works against the backdrop of the institution’s history.
 Spanning 350 square meters, it features paintings, sculptures, drawings, and sketches alongside archival material, interviews, and films.

-The exhibition runs until March 29, 2026.
+The exhibition is on display until March 29, 2026.

 In collaboration